 Field Service Diagnostics - What tools will help find the source of the issue causing the malfunction?

 These systems need a lot of experimentation and tuning.
 How will the scientist change parameters, mixing speeds, fluid movement without making a software engineer sit by his/her side?

 Can the sequence of events be modified, tuned, and adjusted easily?
 Can tests be scripted to run repeatedly?

 "Data is the new oil”. - How useful is the knowledge that can be gained and studied while your device is in the field?
 Can you make it easy for you client to order disposables?
 Is the anonymous clinical data valuable?

 Field diagnostics and upgrades - Can you diagnose why an instrument isn't functioning properly without dispatching a service tech?
 And if a service tech does need to go out, will they have the right parts to repair the device?
 Can a newly discovered cyber-security vulnerability be quickly patched?

 Many of these elements are not considered when projects are estimated causing huge budget overruns.
 But, with foresight and upfront investment in a solid design-for-test software framework, these efforts can be significantly reduced.
-At Promenade Software we created our Parlay framework and tool set to efficiently address this massive obstruction lurking under the visible surface.
+At Promenade Software we created Promenade's Parlay framework and tool set to efficiently address this massive obstruction lurking under the visible surface.